Randomized reference models for temporal networks: Generating new microcanonical randomized reference models from existing ones

 \begin{example} Consider again the MRRMs P[$L$] and P[$\kstat$] from Example~\ref{ex:partial_order}.
 Since they are comparable, they are compatible according to Proposition~\ref{prop:comparable-compatible}.
 Consequently they also commute (Proposition~\ref{prop:compat-commute}) and $\model{\comp{\k}{L}} = \model{\comp{L}{\k}} = {\rm P}[L]$. \end{example}

-The effect of the composition operation works in opposite manner to the intersection \new{of MRRMs} \new{(Def.~\ref{def:intersection})}.
-This also reflects to the composition \new{with the} zero and unity elements (which are compatible with all MRRMs by Proposition \ref{prop:comparable-compatible})\new{: here} zero is the neutral element $\model{\comp{0}{\x}} = \model{\x}$ and unity is the absorbing element $\model{\comp{1}{\x}} = \model{1}$.
+The effect of the composition operation works in the opposite manner to the intersection \new{of MRRMs} \new{(Def.~\ref{def:intersection})}.
+This is also seen in the effect of composition with the zero and unity elements (which are compatible with all MRRMs by Proposition \ref{prop:comparable-compatible})\new{: here} zero is the neutral element $\model{\comp{0}{\x}} = \model{\x}$ and unity is the absorbing element $\model{\comp{1}{\x}} = \model{1}$, whereas $\model{0}$ is the neutral element and $\model{1}$ the absorbing element for intersection (Sec.~\ref{sec:MRRM_space}).
 Furthermore, by Proposition \ref{prop:composition_is_coarser}, the composition gives an upper bound for the two MRRMs {(Fig.~\ref{fig:composition})}.
 In fact, the bound is the least upper bound, and any set of compatible MRRMs forms a {\sl lattice} \cite{Stanley2011E}, but this connection to the theory of partially ordered sets is not pursued further here.